esl/MongooseIM/doc/modules/mod_jingle_sip.md

 it will send Jingle `session-terminate` stanza to the call's initiator.
 The stanza has reason `general-error` with the SIP error code in the `sip-error` sub element.

+##### Non-standard Jingle stanzas used by jingle.js

+The following non-standard Jingle stanzas were integrated with https://github.com/softwarehutpl/jingle.js

+* `source-remove`
+* `source-add`
+* `source-update`

+When MongooseIM observes the above Jingle stanzas it will translate them to a SIP in-dialog INVITE request.
+In the SDP content of the request, there will be a custom attribute `a=jingle-action`.
+The value of the custom attribute is one of the three presented above.

+Similarly when MongooseIM gets SIP in-dialog `INVITE` request it will check if there is the custom attribute and use as the `action` attribute of the Jingle stanza sent to the user.
+If there is no such attribute, the action will be set to regular Jingle `transport-info`.

+##### Non-stadard Jingle existing-session-initiate stanza

+MongooseIM allows a user to ask for an unanswered `session-initiate` request.
+This may be useful in web applications when there is a need to handle the call in a new browser window.

+In order to get the `session-initiate`, which was not answered yet, the user can send a `get` Jingle stanza to self with action set to `existing-session-initiate`.
+In result, MongooseIM will resent the original `session-initiate` request to the device which sent the query.

 ### Prerequisites